haotianzhu/C_Questions_Solutions/README.md

 **DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE ** Copyright © 2013 haotianzhu haotian1@ualberta.ca

-ONLY FOR ANY C FILE IN THIS REPOSITORY:
+ONLY FOR ANY SOLUTION FILES IN THIS REPOSITORY:

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.